Hip Pain Condition Relief

 Treatments for Hip Instability

 Treatment for hip instability can include rest, physical therapy, surgical intervention as well as regenerative therapies.
-At NeoGenix Stem Cells and Regenerative Therapies, Dr. Altizer and his experienced team can help determine a solid course of treatment based on the severity of the condition.
+At Neogenix Stem Cell Therapy, Dr. Altizer and his experienced team can help determine a solid course of treatment based on the severity of the condition.

 Labral Tears and Hip Pain